 From Silverton, traveling north along the Million Dollar Highway, be sure to stop at Red Mountain Pass.
 Resting at 11,000 feet, Red Mountain Pass is a great place to spot and take some photos of the Colorado fall colors and see some of the area’s historic mining structures.

 Of course, a detour to Telluride and Ouray is a must during the fall.
 A simple drive through the canyon into Telluride reveals a swatch of colors between the fall foliage and red rock canyon walls.
-The Dallas Divide Overlook is another great place to stop and admire the fall colors as you make your way to Telluride.
+The Dallas Divide Overlook is another great place to stop and admire the fall colors on your way to Telluride.

 Tip: For even more spectacular autumn views, drive the scenic Last Dollar Road.
-A true hidden gem in Colorado, this historic road ascends from Telluride to Ridgeway and is a nice alternative route between the two towns.
+A true hidden gem in Colorado, this historic road ascends from Telluride to Ridgway, offering a pleasant alternative route between the two towns.
 The 21-mile road is unpaved, so plan to spend roughly two to three hours driving.
 From Telluride, drive about five miles down HWY 145, and turn right onto Last Dollar Road.

 Black Canyon of the Gunnison National Park